-- access to masses of material not available in the free area
+- access exclusive resources not available in the free area

 Topics currently included:

-A panoramic overview of the “middle belt” in which all the ancient civilizations of the Eastern Hemisphere emerged.
-It offers a clear idea of when and where these great civilizations, with their kingdoms and empires, emerged, and how they related to each other in time and place.
-The civilisations covered include the ancient Sumerian, Egyptian, Indus Valley, Babylonian, early Chinese, Minoan, Phoenician, Israelite, Assyrian, Persian, Indian, Greek and Etruscan.
+A panoramic overview of the ancient civilizations of the Eastern Hemisphere up to 500 BC.
+Shows clearly when and where they flourished, and how they related to each other.
+The civilizations covered include the Sumerians, Egyptians, Indus Valley, Babylonian, early Chinese, Minoans, Phoenicians, Israelite, Assyrians, Persians, Indians, Greeks and Etruscans.

-Looks at the history of the Middle East from 3500 to 1275 BC.
-It covers the emergence of the earliest civilizations in world history, in Mesopotamia and Egypt; the first conqueror – Sargon of Akkad – and the first empire; and the great powers of the late Bronze Age.
-Wherever appropriate, there are references to the story of Abraham and his descendants, placing them in their broad historical and geographic context.
+Covers the emergence of the earliest civilizations in world history, in Mesopotamia and Egypt; the empire in history; and the great powers of the late Bronze Age.
+Also references the story of Abraham and his descendants, placing them in their broad historical and geographic context.

 Covers the history of ancient China in these key centuries, from the time of the philosopher Confucius to the post-Han dynasty period.
-It takes in the rise and fall of the first imperial dynasty of China, the Qin, and its ruthless regime; and that of its successor, the Han dynasty, which laid the basis for all later imperial rule in the huge country.
+Takes in the rise and fall of the first imperial dynasty of China, the Qin; and the Han dynasty, which laid the basis for all later imperial rule in the huge country.

 Looks at the region of western Eurasia (the Middle East, Europe and North Africa) in the millennium from 500 BC to 500 AD.
-It includes the struggle between the Persians and the Greeks (though it does not yet go into the Persian Wars in any military detail); the conquests of Alexander the Great; and the hybrid kingdoms of the Hellenistic world.
+Includes the Persians Wars (though not yet in any military detail); the conquests of Alexander the Great; the hybrid kingdoms of the Hellenistic world; and the rise of Rome.

-This sequence of maps follows the fortunes of Rome as it faces down threats to its very existence in its early days and goes on to dominate the Mediterranean world; then the fight for power between powerful generals such as Pompey and Julius Caesar; the emergence of a new imperial system which gives two centuries of peace and stability to the Roman world; and its long decline.
-It closes with the fall of the empire in the west.
+Follows the fortunes of Rome as it faces down threats to its very existence in its early days and goes on to dominate the Mediterranean world; then the peace and stability of the Pax Romana; and its long decline.
+Closes with the fall of the empire in the west.

-This sequence includes the reunification of China under the short-lived Sui dynasty; the triumph and tragedy of the Tang; the dynamic progress under the Song; the conquest of China by the Mongols; and their expulsion by the Ming dynasty.
-Throughout these centuries China’s identity as a Confucian, bureaucratic state is confirmed and refined.
+Includes the reunification of China under the short-lived Sui dynasty, the triumph and tragedy of the Tang, the dynamism of the Song, the Mongols, and the early Ming dynasty.
+Sows how these centuries saw China’s identity as a Confucian, bureaucratic state confirmed and refined.

 Early Modern Europe: Renaissance, Reformation and Enlightenment, 1453 to 1789